Seamless SDK (Payment Android)

 checkoutSession | The checkout_session is related to the payment. |

-countryCode | Country code where the payment is performed.
+country_code | Country code where the payment is performed.
 See Country coverage for a complete list of supported countries and their codes. |

 callbackPaymentState | A function that returns the current payment process.
 Optional if you don't need the result. |